 Because mold and mildew cannot grow on the composite decking itself, it must get its food from other sources.
 This commonly occurs when debris such as pollen, dirt, and plant matter is allowed to remain on the deck surface and begins to break down.
 Sweeping your deck frequently and periodically using a garden hose or pressure washer to clear off the entire surface will reduce buildup and help prevent mold and mildew from growing in the first place.

-To learn more about how a composite deck can enhance your Monee home, or to learn about maintaining your existing deck, contact the friendly experts at Mitchell Construction.
+To learn more about how a composite deck can enhance your Frankfort home, or to learn about maintaining your existing deck, contact the friendly experts at Mitchell Construction.